Sarmentor/DynComm-R-package/README.md

 To get the most recent version, which may not be stable nor functional, you can use the source code of the GitHub master version using the following command from within your R console:

 `devtools::install_github("softskillsgroup/DynComm-R-package/R-CRAN")`

+If you get errors about paths, directories or files using Staged Installation (the default), you might have to change "StagedInstall: yes" to "StagedInstall: no" in the DESCRIPTION file in order to be able to compile and install locally.

 ## Documentation